 Hazard communication (HAZCOM) violations are the number one reason occupational health and safety standards city, employers.
 HAZCOM is necessary to make employees aware of any hazardous chemicals or materials employees may be exposed to while at work.
 OSHA requirements for employers must provide and maintain Safety Data Sheets (SDS), previously known as Material Safety Data Sheets or MSDS, for all potentially hazardous materials in the workplace.
 For more information, visit https://www.osha.gov/dsg/ hazcom/index.html.

 4. Emergency Action Plan

 All companies are required to develop an emergency action plan and companies with over a certain number of employees must have this plan in writing.
 The action plan should include a variety of potential emergencies such as cases of workplace violence, earthquakes, tornados, hurricanes, etc. For more information visit, https://www.osha.gov/SLTC/ etools/evacuation/eap.html.

 Employers are required to assess whether PPE must be provided for their employees to perform their jobs safely.
 OSHA has an order of preference for ways to protect employees.
 Ideally, using engineering controls would be the best way to protect employees.
 An example of an engineering control would be to add a blade guard on a saw machine.
 If an engineering control is not feasible, the next step would be work practice control, including job rotation and substituting chemicals for non-hazardous ones.
 Finally, if an engineering or work practice control cannot completely protect the employee, PPE must be implemented.

 Face and eye protection (safety glasses, face shields)

 Foot protection (steel-tipped boots)

 Head protection (hard hats)

-For more information about PPE visit, http://www.osha.gov/SLTC/ personalprotectiveequipment/ index.html.
+For more information about PPE visit, https://www.osha.gov/SLTC/ personal protective equipment/ index.html.